espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 Requirements
 ------------

 For Bluetooth LE you need a Bluetooth 4.0-capable adaptor in your computer (Bluetooth versions before 4.0 won't work).
-Pretty much all new computers come with Bluetooth 4, but you may need to get an external Bluetooth LE dongle if your computer:
+Pretty much all new computers come with Bluetooth 4, but you *may* need to get an external Bluetooth LE dongle if your computer:

 * Is an Apple Mac made before 2012
-* Is a Windows PC
+* Is a Windows PC (especially pre-windows 10)
-* Is a desktop PC - it may not have any wireless support *at all*
+* Is a Desktop PC - it may not have any wireless support *at all*
 * Is running Linux - much of the built-in Bluetooth LE functionality in laptops is still buggy.
 External USB adaptors will be much more reliable.

 If your computer doesn't have Bluetooth LE then Bluetooth LE USB adaptors and small, cheap (~$10), and easily available.
 There are two main types of USB Bluetooth Adaptor available: